alibaba/vlayout/README.md

 adapter.notifyDataSetChanged();

 ```

+**Attention: When `hasConsistItemType = true`, items with same type value in different sub-adapters share the same type, their view would be reused during scroll.
+When `hasConsistItemType = false`, items with same type value in different sub-adapters do not share the same type internally.**

 * The other way to set adapter is extending ```VirtualLayoutAdapter``` and implementing it to make deep combination to your business code.